SilexYT/EssentialsGreen/README.md

 #EssentialsGreen

-This is a Bukkit open-source Plugin!
+This is a Bukkit/Spigot/Glowstone open-source Plugin!

 This project is released under the MIT license, which means you are free to copy the code as much as you want for free, as long as you keep to a MIT compatible license.
 If you choose to copy this code, please release your code open-source to encourage code sharing.